 I’d go broke, be uncomfortable, or mess up opportunities for myself because I didn’t want the people I cared about to be uncomfortable.

-The worse part of all of that is I would literally give my entire all, and some folks didn’t even appreciate it.
+The worse part of all of that is I would give my entire all, and some folks didn’t even appreciate it.

 They took me for granted, and as they moved on to bigger and better things, I was left alone to clean up the mess of my life that was created because I was always saying yes.